LDSSA/heroku-model-deploy/README.md

 Now that we know how to get a python dictionary via the flask `get_json` function, we're at a point in which we can pick up where the last tutorial notebook left off!
-Let's tie it all together now to create a new pandas dataframe that can be put through a scikit predictive model.
+Let's tie it all together by

+1. Deserializing the model, columns, and dtypes
+1. Turn the new observation into a pandas dataframe
+1. Call predict_proba to get liklihood of survival of new observation

-### Deserialize the model
+### Deserialize the model and prep observation

 ```py
 import json